AI experts sharing free tutorials to accelerate your business.

 5. Every negative response ends with an offline path.
 Direct phone/email to the owner or a manager.
 "Please call me directly at…"

 6. Never admit to negligence, code violations, or liability in writing.
-Express regret for the customer's experience without accepting legal fault.
-(See "License-protective language" below.)
+Use the License-Protective Language Bank phrasing for the matched allegation category.

 • 5 stars — Short (2–3 sentences).
 Thank them by name.
 Call out one specific thing they mentioned (panel upgrade, neatness, on-time arrival).
 Light invitation to refer or return.
 No links or sales pitch.